La-Lojban/lojban.pw/pages/books/learn-lojban.md

 Here, **le plise** means _the apples_, **kukte** means _is tasty / are tasty_.

-A simpler sentence in Lojban would contain only one main verb:
+A simpler sentence in Lojban would contain only one main relation word:

 > **karce**
 > _Car!_